-Toward the end of each semester, students will be asked to complete an online faculty course, clinical or lab evaluation form.
+Toward the end of each semester and 8-week courses, students will be asked to complete an online faculty course, clinical or lab evaluation form.
 These evaluations are sent to faculty for review and planning for the next semester after final semester grades are submitted to the office of records management and registration.
 Constructive feedback is expected and will be used to improve learning in the classroom, clinical, and lab experiences.